 - Redundancy payment – employees on fixed-term contracts which end are entitled to a statutory redundancy payment if they have worked continuously for the employer for the requisite qualifying period of two years.
 Whenever a redundancy payment is made, the employee must be given a written statement showing how the payment has been calculated.

 - Appeal – fixed-term employees have the right to appeal against notice of dismissal on grounds of redundancy.
 Although this may seem odd, they may have identified another role that they can do or they may disagree that the role is redundant.

 It may also be necessary to consult staff representatives on collective redundancies.

 Employers can also choose to follow the structure contained in the Acas Code of practice on disciplinary and grievance procedures.
 Although the Code does not specifically apply to non-renewals of fixed-term contracts (or to redundancy dismissals), following the Acas procedure when a fixed-term contract expires has some benefits.
 Employers need to be careful; and the prudent employer will continue to follow a procedure which encompasses at least the three main steps applicable under most procedures (that is letter, meeting, appeal) to try to minimise the risk of any claims.
 In many cases, the employee will be aware that the employment may not be renewed and may waive their right to a formal meeting under the procedure offered by the employer.

-If the fixed-term worker is automatically selected, then in addition to a potential claim for unfair dismissal, this could also amount to less favourable treatment contrary to The Fixed-term Employees (Prevention of Less Favourable Treatment) Regulations 2002 (SI 2002/2034).
+If the fixed-term worker is automatically selected for redundancy, then in addition to a potential claim for unfair dismissal, this could also amount to less favourable treatment contrary to The Fixed-term Employees (Prevention of Less Favourable Treatment) Regulations 2002 (SI 2002/2034).